-ICP contours that you have created for cycle programs can be loaded in smart.Turn operating mode.
+ICP contours that you have created for cycle programs can be loaded in smart.Turn mode of operation.
 ICP converts the contours into G codes and integrates them in the smart.Turn program.
 The contour is now part of the smart.Turn program.

 The ICP editor submode considers the type of contour.
-For example, you can load a contour defined for the face only if you have selected the face (C axis) in smart.Turn operating mode.
+For example, you can load a contour defined for the face only if you have selected the face (C axis) in smart.Turn mode of operation.